 See problems as opportunities to grow in love, patience, and wisdom.
 Pray, "Thank you, God for this opportunity to grow in faith and wisdom."
 Read Romans 5:3-4 and James 1:2-4.

 Personal applicationWrite one way in which you will apply these "boredom cures" and approach life as an adventure this week, then pray for God to help you maintain a spirit of adventure.

 Click below for more information on finding "boredom cures" Who Do You Think You Are?

 Conquering Depression: A Journey Out of Darkness into God's Light

-Healing Life's Hurts: God's Solutions When Others Hurt You
+Healing Life's Hurts: God's Solutions When Others Wound You